riobits/rps-game/README.md

 A simple rock paper scissors game built with react native.

-I made this app just to testing publishing apps on google play.
+I made this app just to test publishing apps on google play.